Client ResourcesFreelancingWorking with Designers

 Should you offer flexible working arrangements?

 This question comes up often, and most people want flexible work options.
 The problem is that no two people are exactly alike.
-So, if you are one of the many people that need flexibility, here are four things to keep in mind as you try to figure out which flexible work arrangement might be right for you.
+So, if you are one of the many people who need flexibility, here are four things to remember as you try to figure out which flexible work arrangement might be right for you.

 One Size Does Not Fit All